In November 2021 the University of Liverpool awarded David the degree of Doctor of Letters (LittD).

 d) has led to extensions or development of knowledge by others."

-David thanks Professor Fiona Beveridge, Executive Pro-Vice-Chancellor of the Faculty of Humanities & Social Sciences; Professor Phillip Ormrod of the Management School; and two anonymous, external assessors.
+David is very proud to hold a higher doctorate from the University of Liverpool, and he thanks Professor Fiona Beveridge, Executive Pro-Vice-Chancellor of the Faculty of Humanities & Social Sciences; Professor Phillip Ormrod of the Management School; and two anonymous, external assessors.